tnebooks/12th-physics/content.en/docs/electrostatics/electric-field-and-electric-field-lines.md

 **Solution**

+Note: A similar problem is solved in XIth Physics volume I, unit 3 section 3.3.2.

 There are three forces that acts on the mass \(m\):

 (i) The downward gravitational force exerted by the Earth \((mg)\)